DreamEcho100/maze/packages/env/READEME.md

 # @de100/env Documentation

 This library provides type-safe and runtime-validated access to your environment variables for Next.js (and similar) projects.
-It’s built on the core ideas of environment validation from popular projects (like T3 Env) and supports any [Standard Schema–compliant validator](https://standardschema.dev/) (for example, Zod or Standard Schema).
+It's built on the core ideas of environment validation from popular projects (like T3 Env) and supports any [Standard Schema–compliant validator](https://standardschema.dev/) (for example, Zod or Standard Schema).
 This ensures your environment is correctly configured at build and runtime while keeping server-only secrets secure.

 ## Notes